prathameshatkare/guessthenumbergame/README.md

-Here’s an enhanced README for your **Guess the Number Game** project:
+Here’s an updated README for your **Guess the Number Game** in C++:

 ---

 # Guess The Number Game

 ## Overview
-The **Guess The Number Game** is a simple, interactive Python game where the player attempts to guess a randomly selected number within a specific range.
-The program provides feedback to guide the player towards the correct guess.
+The **Guess The Number Game** is a simple console-based C++ game where players attempt to guess a randomly generated number within a defined range.
+The game provides hints on whether the guessed number is higher or lower than the target.

 ## Features
-- Random number generation for each game.
+- Random number generation for each game session.
-- User-friendly interface with input prompts.
+- User-friendly input prompts.
-- Feedback for guesses (higher/lower than target).
+- Feedback on guesses (higher/lower).
 - Configurable difficulty levels.

 ## Technologies Used
-- **Language**: Python
+- **Language**: C++

 ## How to Play
 1. Clone the repository: